 PITCH YOUR BOOK TO A LITERARY AGENT:

 Kat Kerr is a literary agent with Donald Maass Literary Agency.
-She is drawn to literary and commercial voices within the adult and YA markets, as well as adult nonfiction.
 Kat feels strongly about supporting programs like We Need Diverse Books and is passionate about creating space in this industry for those from historically marginalized communities.
-She is actively seeking to grow her client list and is particularly hungry for magical realism, literary leaning speculative and science fiction, women’s fiction, YA works with a lot of heart, and narrative nonfiction with something to say.
-Kat is drawn to strong, character-driven works with rich, literary prose.
-She loves books that make her think and have a strong emotional pull.
+She is actively seeking to grow her client list and is particularly hungry for magical realism, literary leaning speculative (fantasy) and science fiction, women’s fiction, YA works with a lot of heart, and narrative nonfiction with something to say.
+In fiction, she seeks literary, upmarket, women’s, rom-coms, multicultural, speculative, magical realism, family saga, young adult, and select sci-fi and fantasy.
+In nonfiction, she seeks narrative nonfiction and journalistic nonfiction tackling current affairs and social justice issues, particularly covering topics of racism, immigration, LGBTQIA+ rights, gender equality, and poverty.
+She also represents select biographies and memoirs.
 Learn more about Kat here.

 Kristen Terrette is a literary agent with Martin Literary Management.
 Kristen is a literary manager excited to build her list featuring titles in middle grade, young adult, female-driven crime thrillers, faith-based books, and the occasional picture book with an author/illustrator.
 Kristen has long been a voice for diversity.
 She’s written extensively on topics of racial reconciliation and unity and is a facilitator of groups around these topics in her church.
 In all her focused genres, she welcomes books with BIPOC or disabled main characters and diverse friendships.
 Kristen is seeking middle grade (all genres except sci-fi), young adult (all subgenres except sci-fi), women’s crime thriller, faith-based fiction and faith-based memoirs, and picture books by author-illustrators.
 Learn more about Kristen here.

-Zoie Janelle Konneker (she/her) is an editorial assistant at Peachtree Publishing Company.
+Zoie Janelle Konneker (she/her) is an assistant editor at Peachtree Publishing Company.
 “I am seeking fiction novels across middle-grade and young adult audiences.
 I am looking for timeless, emotive, and well-paced books.”
 In Middle Grade: historical fiction, contemporary, sci-fi (CYBERPUNK, steampunk, soft science fiction), fantasy (urban, animal, magical, dystopian, high fantasy), supernatural, and plenty of humor.
 My current priority is light-hearted historical fiction (anywhere from the 1800s to 1990s) with a unique setting and voice and/or anything magical realism.
 Women’s/LGBTQIA+/Black/Indigenous history and equality is a priority for me, so stories about a particular time in history that is often overlooked or whitewashed are particularly intriguing.”
 (That last sentence applies to YA novels too.)
 In Young Adult: “historical fiction (1800s – 1990s), contemporary, sci-fi (cyberpunk, steampunk, soft science fiction), fantasy (urban, animal, magical, dystopian, high fantasy with unique magic system), magical realism, supernatural, humor, romance (prefer rom-coms to dramas), retellings (of lesser-known myths/lore).”
-Learn more about Zoe here.
+Learn more about Zoie here.

 Elaine Spencer is a literary agent at The Knight Agency.
 In fiction, she is open to: General fiction, mystery, romance, suspense, thriller, women’s, Southern fiction, diverse stories.
 In nonfiction, she is open to: memoir, reference, biography, cookbooks, sports, lifestyle, pop culture, social media, platform-driven authors, health, mind/body, business/finance.
 Elaine continues to keep a focused author list as she believes it is important to work closely with her clients through each step of the publishing process.
 She relishes seeing her clients’ talents grow alongside their careers, and one of her favorite parts of the job continues to be educating authors about the market and business at large.
 Learn more about Elaine here.